xxbamaxbeastxx/python-sample/README.md

 # python-sample
-a sample data science project written in python
+a sample data science projects written in python